FoRTExperiment/FoRTE-mgmt/paper_ideas.md

 - [@bond-lamberty_2015_moderate] -- Radiative transfer is important to capturing resilience to disturbance.
 Beer's law formulations are insufficient.
   - In ED, increase in light unable to trigger understory light response.
 Perhaps because canopy is still closed (i.e. no gaps)?
 What if we tried the finite canopy radius model?
 - Look at physical variables as well where possible -- e.g. canopy light environment, temperature, albedo
+- Nature of the disturbance regime shapes the course of evolution, including in the tropics [@pennington_2015_contrasting]
+- Model uncertainties more important at longer time scales (sampling more important at short time-scales), with mortality as the main driver of model uncertainty [@melo_2018_estimating]